dohoonk/asset_generator/README.md

 1. Push your code to GitHub
 2. Connect your repository to [Vercel](https://vercel.com)
-3. Add the `REPLICATE_API_TOKEN` environment variable in Vercel's dashboard
+3. Add the `REPLICATE_API_KEY` environment variable in Vercel's dashboard
 4. Deploy!

 ## 📝 License